jimjam-slam/quarto-hexgrid-listing/README.md

 Once it's installed, provide [`template: hexlisting.ejs`](https://quarto.org/docs/websites/website-listings-custom.html#listing-templates) under the `listing` you want to use.

 Having problems with the extension?
 Got a great idea?
 [Submit an issue!](/issues/new)

+> [!NOTE]
+> This extension does not currently support [user tools](https://quarto.org/docs/websites/website-listings.html#user-tools) like sorting, filtering or pagination.
+>